Board of Directors

 MBBS, Dip RANZCOG

-She is a passionate advocate for general practice and the primary health care team and has been closely involved in working to improve healthcare delivery through her involvement in GP organisations including Divisions of General Practice and Medicare Locals at both local and state levels.
+Fiona relishes the challenges and the continuity of care that a career as a GP brings.
+She has been closely involved in working to improve primary healthcare delivery and integration through her involvement in GP organisations since the inception of Divisions of General Practice and now as a Board director at the PHN.

 Dr John Menzies